rtitmuss/torn/doc/build.md

 Insert and tape the USB C port to the board.
 Flip board over.
 Solder only one of the large bottom legs.
 Check the port is flush before soldering the other three legs.
 Remove the tape.

 For the small pins you are going to use a different technique than the rest of the components.
 Apply no-clean flux paste across all pins.
 This step is possible without flux, but using it is highly recommended and will make the process much easier.
 Proceeding without flux for this step is not recommended.
 Apply a small amount of solder and drag your iron across the pins.
-Repeat until all holes are filled as pictured above.
+Repeat until all holes are filled.

 ![alt_text](build/image28.jpg)